Bus deregulation in Great Britain: Patronage

 Deregulation and privatisation failed to address the primary cause of decline in patronage, which was surrounded by rising car ownership, such as the abundance of cheap or free parking, car-oriented housing development, and the growth of out-of-town retail centres, which all drove forward the decline in bus patronage.

 On-street competition

 Almost immediately existing operators faced competition on their most profitable routes, both from new and existing operators and other municipal operators seeking to increase revenue.
 This would often result in the incumbent operator retaliating by starting up operations on the new operator's home market.
 Tactics included cutting fares and operating extra services.

-The Act also provided for the privatisation of the National Bus Company which was divided into 70 separate legal entities and sold, with the sale of National Coach Holidays to Shearings in July 1986 the first.
+The Act also provided for the privatisation of the National Bus Company which was divided into 70 separate legal entities and sold, with the sale of National Coach Holidays to Shearings in July 1986 being the first.
 Many were sold in management buyouts, including some 24 which introduced employee share ownership plans.
 However they quickly began to be bought out by transport companies Arriva, First, Go-Ahead, National Express, and Stagecoach.
 Intense competition sometimes resulted in a bus war, requiring the intervention of the authorities to stamp out unscrupulous or unsafe practices.